Bajkowski/aboutme/README.md

 1. Download code

-2. Open Terinmal and cd into the project folder
+2. Open Terminal and cd into the project folder

 3. For ios: npx react-native run-ios